MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/obo-add-pages-site-builder.md

 ## Modify the word "For" in the header (optional)

-For the on behalf of scenario, a header should contain the names of the account manager and the buyer that is being represented.
-By default, the word "For" is used, for example, "Alexander For Cameron Hartnett".
+For the OBO scenario, a header should contain the names of the account manager and the buyer that is being represented.
+By default, the word "For" is used (for example, "Alexander For Cameron Hartnett").
 This word can be modified or removed in the header.definition.json file.
 For more information, see [Change module library static strings](e-commerce-extensibility/change-module-library-strings.md).